PyMoDAQ/PyMoDAQ/docs/src/index.rst

 `GitHub repository <https://github.com/pymodaq/pymodaq>`_.
 Do not hesitate to `submit an issue <https://github.com/pymodaq/pymodaq/issues>`_.

-If you would like to get updated with the evolutions of the PyMoDAQ project, please subscribe to the `mailing list <https://listes.services.cnrs.fr/wws/info/pymodaq>`_.
+If you would like to get updated with the evolutions of the project, please subscribe to the `mailing list <https://listes.services.cnrs.fr/wws/info/pymodaq>`_.

 .. toctree::